Welcome to today's edition of the Rush 24-7 podcast.

 I knew it.

-The press conference out there was utterly useless.
+A press conference out there was utterly useless.

-We can't comment on the evidence at this time, and we warn the uh public not to jump to conclusions.
+We can't comment on the evidence at this time, and we warn the public not to jump to conclusions.

 We still have a lot of work to do.

-Drive-by media going nuts all morning long.
+Yep, Drive-by media going nuts all morning long and nothing officially is known.

-A federal judge ruled just moments ago that the government's warrantless wiretapping program is unconstitutional and ordered an immediate halt to it.
+And if you're just joining us, a federal judge ruled just moments ago that the government's warrantless wiretapping program is unconstitutional and ordered an immediate halt to it.

 U.S. District Judge Anna Diggs Taylor in Detroit became the first judge to strike down the National Security Agency's program, which she says violates the rights of free speech and privacy.

-So his who is this babe?
+So who is this babe?

 Who is Judge Anna Diggs Taylor?